What is the Coptic Orthodox Church?

 How We Worship

-- Scripture readings from the Old Testament, Epistles, and Gospels
+Old Testament, Epistles, and Gospels

-- Ancient hymns, some unchanged since the early Church
+Unchanged since the early Church

-- Incense, symbolizing our prayers rising to God
+Prayers rising to God

-- The Eucharist (Holy Communion), the center of our worship
+The center of our worship

 How Are We Different?

-From Roman Catholicism
+Roman Catholicism

 The Coptic Church has been independent since the Council of Chalcedon in 451 AD.
 We are not under the Pope of Rome, though we share many beliefs.
 Our Pope (the Pope of Alexandria) leads our church and holds the title “Pope”.
 In the Coptic understanding, the Pope of Alexandria is the head of the church as “head among equals,” and doctrine is safeguarded by the Holy Synod rather than through a claim of universal papal supremacy or papal infallibility.

-From Protestant Churches
+Protestant Churches

-The Coptic Orthodox Church understands the Christian faith as Holy Scripture lived within Holy Tradition the apostolic teaching, worship, and life of the Church that preserves and interprets the Bible, rather than treating “Bible alone” as the sole authority.
+The Coptic Orthodox Church understands the Christian faith as Holy Scripture lived within Holy Tradition, specifically the apostolic teaching, worship, and life of the Church that preserves and interprets the Bible, rather than treating “Bible alone” as the sole authority.
 We also keep an unbroken sacramental (mysteries) life in the Church, including the Holy Eucharist, repentance and confession, and the priesthood, as part of the seven sacraments Christ established for His Church.
 And we venerate the Virgin Mary and the saints (honor and asking for their prayers), while worship belongs to God alone.

-From Eastern Orthodox (Greek, Russian, etc.)
+Eastern Orthodox (Greek, Russian, etc.)

 While we share much with the Eastern Orthodox (apostolic succession, sacramental life, and the faith of the early Church), we have been separate since the Council of Chalcedon (451 AD).
 The core disagreement was Christology, specifically how to express the unity of Christ's divinity and humanity.
 The Oriental Orthodox did not accept Chalcedon's “in two natures” wording, and instead confess the formula of St Cyril of Alexandria: “One Incarnate Nature of God the Logos” (Miaphysis), while rejecting both Nestorian division and Eutychian “monophysitism.”